F47-503/autoemoji/README.md

 ###  With script `inference.py` you can run the bot
 `tg_credentials` file is necessary again.
-Script will ask whether you want to use RuBERT or not, then, if message is from chat specified in `group_ids` list, reaction will be sent.
+Script will ask whether you want to use RuBERT or not, then, if message is from chat specified in `group_ids` list, reaction will be sent. `group_ids` must be stored in file `groups`, group id for every line.